-Non-continuous point sources include all NPDES-permitted stormwater discharges, including current and future MS4s, construction and industrial discharges covered under permits numbered SCS & SCR and regulated under SC Water Pollution Control Permits Regulation 122.26(b)(14) & (15).
+Non-continuous point sources include all NPDES-permitted stormwater discharges, including current and future MS4s, construction and industrial stormwater discharges covered under permits numbered SCS & SCR and regulated under SC Water Pollution Control Permits Regulation 122.26(b)(14) & 15 (SCDHEC 2003).
 Illicit discharges, including SSOs, are not covered under any NPDES permit and are subject to enforcement mechanisms.
-All areas defined as "Urbanized Area" by the US Census are required under the NPDES Stormwater Regulations to obtain a permit for the discharge of stormwater.
-Other non-urbanized areas may be required under the NPDES Phase II Stormwater Regulations to obtain a permit for the discharge of stormwater.
+All areas defined as "Urbanized Area" by the US Census are required under the NPDES Phase II Stormwater Regulations to obtain a permit for the discharge of stormwater.

 Waste load allocations for stormwater discharges are expressed as a percentage reduction instead of a numeric loading due to the uncertain nature of stormwater discharge volumes and recurrence intervals.
 Stormwater discharges are required to meet the percentage reduction or the existing instream standard for the pollutant of concern.
 The percent reduction is based on the maximum percent reduction (critical condition) within any hydrologic category necessary to achieve target conditions.
-Table 6 presents the reduction needed in the impaired segment.
+Table 8 presents the reduction needed for the impaired segment.
 The reduction percentages in this TMDL also apply to the fecal coliform waste load attributable to those areas of the watershed which are covered or will be covered under NPDES MS4 permits.
 Compliance by an entity with responsibility for the MS4, with the terms of its individual MS4 permit may fulfill any obligations it has towards implementing this TMDL.